0xKourama/Elbanna-NP-Notes/work/sec_training.md

 ---

 ###	password list generation:
-1. common passwords
+1. common passwords (password lists)
 2. pattern guessing
-3. personal-data-based guessing (using birthdays, son/daughter names, nicknames and combinations of them)
+3. personal-data-based guessing (using birthdays, phone numbers, son/daughter names, nicknames and combinations of them)
 4. personal password reuse
 5. using letter translation methods for predictable passwords (using @ instead of A, $ intead of S)